Men in Black (film series): Cancelled fourth film in the original series

-Both Will Smith and Tommy Lee Jones have said that they would "consider" appearing in a Men in Black 4, with Jones saying that it will be fun to do it again.
+Both Will Smith and Tommy Lee Jones have said that they would "consider" appearing in a Men in Black 4, with Jones saying that it would be fun to do it again.
 In July 2012, Columbia chief executive Doug Belgrad said that they are interested to continue the franchise after MIB 3s successful financial performance.
 Both Barry Sonnenfeld and Will Smith expressed interest on another project, also saying that they would like to see Will's son Jaden Smith in it.
 In early 2013, Oren Uziel was writing a Men in Black 4 screenplay for Sony Pictures.
-As of 2023, no further developments regarding the sequel have been announced.
+As of 2025, no further developments regarding the sequel have been announced.

 MIB 23

 In December 2014, it was revealed that Sony was planning a crossover between Men in Black and Jump Street.
 The news was leaked after Sony's system was hacked and then confirmed by the directors of the Jump Street films, Chris Miller and Phil Lord during an interview about it.
 James Bobin was announced as director in 2016.
 As of January 2019, the project was no longer in development.
+In an interview with ComicBook.com, Channing Tatum stated that he loved the script and retains hope that he'll be able to do it someday.